lynkos/blog/_posts/2025-09-11-playing-windows-games.md

 > {: .nolineno }
 {: .prompt-info }

-You can use the installer script in [Steam Installer](2025-09-11-playing-windows-games.md#steam-installer), or complete the following steps.
+You can use the installer script in [[2025-09-11-playing-windows-games#Steam Installer|Steam Installer]], or complete the following steps.

 1. Install the Windows version of Steam